eternal-f1ame/Re-Verse/README.md

-# [ICCV-W 25] Re:Verse - Can Your VLM Read a Manga?
+# Re:Verse - Can Your VLM Read a Manga?

 📄 **1st AI Story Workshop (Oral)**